Kinds of Research Variables

 1. Independent Variable influences the outcome; it is also known as a treatment, manipulated, antecedent, or predictor variable.2.
 Dependent Variable shows the effects, results, or outcomes of the influence of the independent variable.3.
 Intervening or Mediating Variables are in-between the independent and dependent variables, which shows the effects of the

-4. Control Variable is any variable that is held constant in a research study.
+independent variable on the dependent variable.
+It is a theoretical variable used to explain a cause or connection between other study variables.4.
+Control Variable is any variable that is held constant in a research study.
 It is not a variable of interest in the study, but it is

-controlled because it could influence the outcomes.
+controlled because it could influence the outcomes.5.
+Confounding Variable

 - Extra variables that the researcher did not take into account but they exist.